bcmi/ArtoPIH-Painterly-Image-Harmonization/README.md

 We have 33294 painterly objects associated with similar photographic objects, and each painterly object has an average of 9.83 similar photographic objects.

 ### The structure of Arto dataset?
 For each painterly object in painterly image, we have the annotated similar photographic objects with its corresponding object mask as well as the object category.
-We crop the photographic object from the original photographic image based on the object bounding box.
+We crop the photographic object from the original photographic image based on the object bounding box, and name it `<photographic-image-name>_<id>`.
 Each painterly object mask is named `<painterly-image-name>_<id>`, indicating the painterly object in this painterly image.
 A file with the same name as the painterly object mask records the training pair information.

 Examples are shown below.
 The painterly objects are outlined in red.